nextnano/FortranInputParser/Documentation.md

 *optional*

 Defines specifier to be optional input or required input.
-For the string optional one of the two logical values must be substituted.
+For the string `optional` one of the two logical values are possible.

 ```
-optional specifier is optional input (meaning .FALSE.)
+optional: specifier is optional input (meaning .FALSE.)
-required specifier is required input (meaning .TRUE.)
+required: specifier is required input (meaning .TRUE.)
 ```

-*Input file name*
+**Input file name**

-The input file name is specified due to the first entry sequence in file keywords.val.
+The input file name is specified due to the **first** entry sequence in file keywords.val.
-This must look like (everything after the "!" is just comment and can be removed):
+This must look like this.

 ```
 ! only to specify input file name
-!----------------------------------------
+!-------------------------------------------!
-$input_filename
+$input_filename                             !
- my_input_file.in    character   required
+ my_input_file.in    character   required   !
+The first string in this line is the name of the input file.
-$end_input_filename
+$end_input_filename                         !
-!----------------------------------------
+!-------------------------------------------!
 ```

-any keyword with valid syntax
-the first string in this line is the name of the input file corresponding end_keyword with valid syntax
+Everything after the "!" is just comment and can be removed.

 *Example*
 Several examples are given in the README.md file.